s-amberg/cpla/week 2/README.md

 Your test cases (probably), and the test cases of the solution of `DynArray` don't benefit from the template argument deduction for class templates yet.
 Go though the test cases and figure out in which declarations the explicit specification of the template arguments can already be omittet.

+**Note:** Cevelop currently is not capable of deducing the class template arguments.
+Subsequently, it will complain heavily about the code using that feature.
+Ignore this for the current exercise and trust the compiler (as most of the time).
+In general in this lecture we recommend specifying the template arguments for class templates explicitly, unless your IDE supports it properly.

 ## Directory-Sizer